CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: CVA6 "From Scratch" Virtualization Support

 \subsection{Microarchitectural extension \#1 - GTLB}

-A full nested table walk for the \textit{Sv39} scheme can take up to 15 memory accesses, five times more than a standard S-stage translation.
+A full nested table walks for the \textit{Sv39} scheme can take up to 15 memory accesses, five times more than a standard S-stage translation.
 This additional burden imposes a higher TLB miss penalty, resulting in a (measured) overhead of up to 13\% on the functional performance (execution cycles) (comparing the baseline virtualization implementation with the vanilla CVA6).
-To mitigate this, we have extended the CVA6 microarchitecture with a G-Stage TLB (GTLB) in the nested-PTW module to store intermediate GPA to HPA translations, i.e., VS-Stage non-leaf PTE guest physical address to host physical addresses translation.
+To mitigate this, we have extended the CVA6 microarchitecture with a \bs{GTLB} in the nested-PTW module to store intermediate GPA to HPA translations, i.e., VS-Stage non-leaf PTE guest physical address to host physical addresses translation.
 Figure \ref{fig:mmu-opt} illustrates the modifications required to integrate the GTLB in the MMU microarchitecture.
 The GTLB structure aims at accelerating VS-stage translation by skipping each nested translation during the VS-stage page table walk.
 Figure \ref{fig:nested-mmu-gtlb} presents a 4KiB page size translation process featuring a GTLB in the PTW.
 Without the GTLB, each time the guest forms the non-leaf physical address PTE pointer during the walk, it needs: (i) to translate it via G-stage, (ii) read the next level PTE value from memory, and (iii) resume the VS-stage translation.
 When using superpages (2MiB or 1GiB), there are fewer translation walks, reducing the performance penalty.
-With a simple hardware structure, it is possible to mitigate such overheads by keeping those G-stage translations cached, while avoiding unnecessary cache pollution and nondeterministic memory accesses.
-Another reason to support such an approach is related to the fact that PTEs are packed together in sequence in memory, i.e., multiple VS-Stage non-leaf PTE address translations will share the same GTLB entry \cite{barr2010}.
+With a simple hardware structure, it is possible to mitigate such overheads by keeping those G-stage translations cached while avoiding unnecessary cache pollution and nondeterministic memory accesses.